d1618033/python-redfish-utility/docs/slate/source/includes/_usage.md

 ### Interactive Mode

 Interactive mode is started when you run the RESTful Interface Tool without any command-line parameters.
 The `ilorest >` prompt is displayed and you can enter commands one at a time.
+Interactive mode provides immediate feedback for an entered command.
+You can also use this mode to validate a script.

+To start an interactive session:
+<ul><li>On Windows systems, double-click `ilorest.exe`.
+You must be an administrator to run `ilorest.exe`.</li>
+<li>On Linux systems, enter the following command as administrator: `/usr/sbin/ilorest`</li></ul>

 You can exit the interactive mode by entering the `exit` command at the prompt.
-On Windows systems, double-click `ilorest.exe` to start an interactive session.
-You must be an administrator to run `ilorest.exe`.

 ![Interactive Mode](images/InteractiveMode_1.png "Interactive Mode")